smaht-dac/pipelines-docs/DOCS/ANALYSIS/DNAscopeHybrid.md

 DNAscope Hybrid uses machine learning models trained on curated datasets to improve the accuracy of variant detection compared to traditional heuristic-based callers.
 For additional details and to download the model file (`Illumina PacBio whole genome`), please refer to the developer repository [here](https://github.com/Sentieon/sentieon-models).

+#### `Variant calls with MLrejected FILTER status failed the DNAModelApply step and are included only for high sensitivity purposes.
+These should be removed for general analyses!`

 ## Implementation with Sentieon

 The pipeline implementation uses the Sentieon DNAscope Hybrid algorithm, which is part of the Sentieon DNASeq toolkit.